 Tip #7 – Let Your Hands Do the Talking

 If you’re in the right mood, your hands will almost take on a life of their own.
 You’ll twist and braid and loop and turn the wire, and before you even realize it, you’ve created a form.
-Just have fun, don’t forget those safety glasses and don’t poke your eye out.
+Trust me on this one.
+Let your fingers do their thing and just have fun.
+Don’t forget those safety glasses and don’t poke your eye out.

 Bonus Tip – Displaying Your Wire Art

 There are so many different ways you can show off your work.
-Suspend the wire art inside a frame like I did, hang it from a mobile or inside a bicycle wheel or use a block of wood or a stone as a base.
+Suspend the wire art inside a frame as I did with Mozart, hang it from a mobile or inside a bicycle wheel, or use a block of wood or a stone as a base.
 Anything goes!
-For this Mozart inspired wire art, I choose to make a thick frame from pallets.
+For this Mozart inspired wire art, I choose to make a very basic, thick frame from pallets.